-CurryCheck supports also equivalence checks for operations.
-Two operations are considered as equivalent if they can be replaced by each other in any possible context without changing the computed values (see [8] for a precise definition).
+CurryCheck supports also equivalence tests for operations.
+Two operations are considered as equivalent if they can be replaced by each other in any possible context without changing the computed values (this is also called contextual equivalence and precisely defined in [8] for functional logic programs).
 For instance, the Boolean operations are not equivalent: g1 failed has no value but g2 failed evaluates to True.